What it is

 - Make sure you have Bundler and Docker installed

-- Open up a terminal, navigate to your local repository, and run
+- Open up a terminal, navigate to your local repository, and run docker compose up.

 Your site will then be visible at